 Pembina employs SCADA technology on all of its pipeline systems.
 The SCADA systems allow for continuous electronic monitoring and control of the pipeline systems from dedicated computer consoles located in Pembina's Edmonton control centre.
 Operators monitor the computer consoles 24 hours per day, 365 days per year.
 The SCADA systems and associated leak detection software continually monitor pipeline flow and operating conditions.

 Line balance calculations are performed automatically by the system and alarms are triggered when imbalances are detected or measured pressures do not match those projected by software models.

-During 2010, Pembina continued its long-term initiative to standardize and upgrade the SCADA systems and leak detection platforms used to remotely monitor and control the various pipelines.
-A new SCADA system was installed in the Edmonton control centre in November 2010.
-This SCADA system will remotely control Pembina's new Nipisi and Mitsue Pipelines that are expected to be in-service in mid-2011.
-Once these two pipeline systems are operational, Pembina will be migrating some of its existing pipeline systems from an older SCADA platform to this new SCADA system.
+During 2012, Pembina will continue working on its long-term initiative to standardize and upgrade the SCADA systems and leak detection platforms used to remotely monitor and control the various pipelines.
+Pembina is in the process of migrating the control of some of Pembina's existing pipeline systems from an older SCADA platform to a new SCADA system that currently monitors and controls the Nipisi Pipeline and Mitsue Pipeline systems.